Kumi Naidoo

+Early life and activism

 Activism in South Africa

 Born in Durban, South Africa, Kumi Naidoo became involved in anti-apartheid activities, resulting in his expulsion from high school.
 As a fifteen-year old, he organised school boycotts against the apartheid educational system in South Africa.
 In this era, he was involved in neighbourhood organising, community youth work, and mass mobilisations against the apartheid regime.
 Naidoo was arrested several times and was charged for violating provisions against mass mobilisation, civil disobedience and for violating the state of emergency.

 His work made him a target for the Security Police This led him to having to go underground before he was forced to flee into exile to the United Kingdom until 1990.
 He suspended his studies at Oxford to return to South Africa in 1990 in order to conduct literacy campaigns after the release of Nelson Mandela from prison and Mandela's decision to run for president of South Africa.

 He was later asked to lead the process to formally register the African National Congress (ANC) as a political party.
-Kumi then served as the official spokesperson of the Independent Electoral Commission (IEC), the overseer of the country's first democratic elections in April 1994.
+He then served as the official spokesperson of the Independent Electoral Commission (IEC), the overseer of the country's first democratic elections in April 1994.
 Naidoo was the founding member and executive director of the South African National NGO Coalition.
 (SANGOCO).
 Naidoo, like many South African-born Indians, identifies himself as a Black South African.
 He noted that the completion of his doctorate was absolutely essential given that he was told he was "the first Indian activist" from South Africa to earn a doctorate at Oxford.

 The exile years

 During the apartheid period, Naidoo was arrested several times and was charged for violating provisions against mass mobilisation, civil disobedience and for violating the state of emergency.

 This led him to having to go underground before finally deciding to go into exile, ending up with time in England and the United States.

 During this time Naidoo was a Rhodes scholar at the University of Oxford and he eventually earned a PhD in political sociology.

 Naidoo's doctorate was earned in the late 1990s, after he returned to England from South Africa.

-After Nelson Mandela's release from prison in 1990, Kumi Naidoo returned to South Africa to work on the legalisation of the African National Congress and to lead the adult literacy campaigns and voter education efforts.
+After Nelson Mandela's release from prison in 1990, Naidoo returned to South Africa to work on the legalisation of the African National Congress and to lead the adult literacy campaigns and voter education efforts.

-Voluntary Activism

-Kumi's current voluntary roles include: